Kanna Hashimoto: Tokyo

-2018–present: Acting, world record
+2018–2019: Gintama 2, official fan club

-In January 2018 she appeared as the Fukuoka Central Police Station Chief Special Alert for One Day on "Tuesday 9" FINAL CUT.
+In January 2018 she appeared as the Fukuoka Central Police Station Chief Special Alert for One Day on "Tuesday 9" Final Cut.
 She also participated in the popular corner of the variety show Guru Guru Ninety-Nine and was confirmed to be a new member of "I Will Become a Gourmet Chicken Race Gochi!
-19”.
+19".
 In April, it was officially announced that the sequel to Gintama, which was the number one box-office hit of the previous year's live-action Japanese film, would be continued with Gintama 2: The Law is Surely There to be Broken.
 It was also announced that she would appear as the heroine Kyoko Hayakawa, a former Yankee gang leader, in the October NTV Sunday drama Kyo Kara Ore wa!!.
 This is the fourth time that she has appeared in director Yuichi Fukuda's work.
 On November 3, at the Rikkyo University school festival, she was scheduled to make an appearance, but due to it being flooded with spectators and safety of the outdoor special stage not being assured, police guidance was given and her appearance was cancelled.
 On December 20, she graduated from the corner of Guru Guru Ninety-Nine, only appearing as a regular for one year.
 On December 23, she was revealed to be part of the cast of Twelve Children Who Want to Die which was released on January 25 of the following year by Warner Bros.

 On July 15, 2019, her official fan club "Hashimoto Junjō Naika o Hossoku" was launched.
 The following month, she held her first fan meetings in Osaka and Tokyo.
 Kaguya-sama: Love is War, which was released nationwide on September 6, became the number one weekend audience mobilization for the first time.
 On September 10, it was announced that she would be signing exclusively with Discovery Next.
 On December 10, Twitter Japan announced that she was ranked 8th in 2019 as the "actor that became a hot topic in the world".